iOSWhisperTest/whispertest/README.md

 # WhisperTest: A Voice-Control-based Library for iOS UI Automation
-This repository contains the code for the paper titled ["WhisperTest: A Voice-Control-based Library for iOS UI Automation"](https://research.utwente.nl/files/508770849/moti-whispertest-2025.pdf) (published at [ACM CCS 2025](https://www.sigsac.org/ccs/CCS2025/)).
+This repository contains the code for the paper titled ["WhisperTest: A Voice-Control-based Library for iOS UI Automation"](https://research.utwente.nl/files/508770849/moti-whispertest-2025.pdf) (to appear at [ACM CCS 2025](https://www.sigsac.org/ccs/CCS2025/)).

 Built on top of [pymobiledevice3](https://github.com/doronz88/pymobiledevice3), this library leverages Apple's Voice Control accessibility feature to interact with iOS apps naturally and reliably.